 Her passion for weather started at a young age but wasn’t realized until joining the Storm Chase Team at the University of Missouri where she saw her first tornado in 2004.
 Sutton graduated with honors and dual degrees in Atmospheric Science and Media Convergence Journalism.

 Sutton started on air in 2007 at KMIZ-TV in Columbia, Missouri.
 Shortly after, she joined WCYB-TV in the Tri-Cities/Bristol, Tennessee as a meteorologist and general assignment reporter.
 It’s here she learned about the dynamics of mountain weather and polished her reporting skills.

 Sutton is a member of the National Weather Association and the American Meteorological Society.
 She’s been awarded “Best Meteorologist” in OKC (So6ix Magazine), Norman (Best of Norman) and Enid (Best of Enid).

 Besides weather, Sutton loves to sing and had the honor of singing in front of thousands at Tennessee’s famous NASCAR track, Oklahoma City Baron’s hockey and Thunder basketball.

-In her spare time, Sutton loves to swim, cycle, travel, cook and spend time with her Springer Spaniel rescue pup, Okie.
-Sutton races in triathlons for charity.
+In her spare time, Sutton loves to travel, dance, cook and race in triathlons for charity.